About#

 About the Author#

 An extended bio is available on Amazon here.
-It is also possible to connect via LinkedIn here.
+It is also possible to connect via LinkedIn at this link.